chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow/2d-taylor-couette-flow.rst

 .. code-block:: text

   subsection mesh
       set type                 = dealii
-        set grid type            = hyper_cube
+      set grid type = hyper_shell
-        set grid arguments       = 0 : 1 : true
+      set grid arguments = 0, 0 : 0.25 : 1 : 4:  true
-        set initial refinement   = 6
+      set initial refinement   = 3
   end

 The ``type`` specifies the mesh format used.
-At the moment, Lethe supports two mesh formats: ``dealii`` and ``gmsh``. ``dealii`` meshes are in-situ generated meshes for simple geometries.
-The type of grid generated is specified by the ``grid type`` parameters and this grid is parametrized by it's ``grid arguments``.
-Since the lid-driven cavity problem domain is a square, we use the *hyper_cube* ``grid_type``.
-The arguments of this grid type are the position of the bottom left corner, the position of the top right corner and the option to colorize the boundaries in order to give each of them a unique ID.
-The IDs will be used to set the boundary conditions on specific parts of the boundary of the domain.
-The ID given to each face was given in the graphical description of the case.
-If ``colorize`` option were set to false, all boundaries would have been given the ID ``0``.
-We refer to the documentation of the deal.ii `GridGenerator <https://www.dealii.org/current/doxygen/deal.II/namespaceGridGenerator.html>`_ for a detailed explanation of the available grids.

-It is a bit surprising that the position of the bottom left and the top right corner are specified by a single value.
-Since the geometry is a square, the position of the corner is specified using a single number, assuming that this identifies both the x and y value associated with that point.
-Other grid generators, such as the ``hyper_rectangle``, allow for more flexibility.
+We use the ``hyper_shell`` mesh generated from the dea.II `GridGenerator <https://www.dealii.org/current/doxygen/deal.II/namespaceGridGenerator.html>`_ .
+This GridGenerator generates the mesh of the interstice between two co-centric cylinder.
+The arguments of this grid type are the position of center of the cylinders (``0, 0``), the inner cylinder radius (`0.25`), the outer cylinder radius (`1`) and the number of subdivision in the azimuthal direction (`4`).
+All arguments are seperated by ``:``.
+We set ``colorize=true`` and this sets the ID of the inner cylinder to ``0`` and of the outer cylinder to ``1``.

 The last parameter specifies the ``initial refinement`` of the grid.
 Most deal.ii grid generators contain a minimal number of cells.
-For example, the *hyper_cube* mesh is made of a single cell.
-Indicating an ``initial refinement=6`` implies that the initial mesh is refined 6 times.
+The *hyper_shell* mesh is made of a four cells.
+Indicating an ``initial refinement=3`` implies that the initial mesh is refined 3 times.
 In 2D, each cell is divided by 4 per refinement.
-Consequently, the final grid is made of :math:`2^{(2\cdot6)}=4096` cells.
+Consequently, the final grid is made of 256 cells.

 Boundary conditions